-What seemed like it was going to be another normal day at headquarters was quickly washed away when Light came down stairs to find L sitting in a chair…with a party hat on his head.
-In his hand was a tiny desert fork and he was scooping out a piece of cake from a large chunk on a saucer before him.
+What seemed like it was going to be another normal day at headquarters was quickly washed away when Light came downstairs to find L sitting in a chair…with a party hat on his head.
+In his hand was a tiny dessert fork and he was scooping out a piece of cake from a large chunk on a saucer before him.

 "Good morning, Light-kun," the detective said, without actually looking over to the boy.

 "Er, what's the special occasion, Ryuzaki?"
 Light asked.

 "Why, I make twenty-six today," L told him in a basic tone.
 "Although I must be honest.
 I'm not too happy about that."

 "Yeah, well, eating your birthday cake isn't exactly helping to dispel that," Light chuckled.

 "Mm, true.
 But this is actually just a leftover cake from last night.
 Watari has been hounding me for the longest as to what flavor would I prefer so he can make a special one.
 Then on top of that…he actually wants to throw me a full party."
 L paused in a bite and frowned.
 "He's invited my pupils."

 Light froze.
 He'd met Mello, Matt and Near before and while all of them presented some degree of an issue, it was the fourth student, Beyond Birthday, that had been absolute hell.
 Everyone at the compound disliked Beyond and that wasn't an exaggeration.
 Light could live with the fact if the boy only gave off a bad vibe, but no, he actually was a terror to be around.
 Why on earth would Watari invite him?